 For thousands of St. Louisans, Thanksgiving begins downtown at the annual Ameren Missouri Thanksgiving Day parade.
 Marching bands, floats, giant balloons and more make their way down Market Street beginning at 8:45 a.m. on Thanksgiving Day itself.

-On November 23, Belleville welcomes the holiday season with a Santa Parade down Main Street.
+On November 29, 2019, Belleville, Illinois, welcomes the holiday season with a Santa Parade down Main Street.
 The parade features more than 100 units including marching bands, floats, and dance troupes beginning at 10 a.m. and lasting into the early afternoon.

 The Bethalto Christmas Village is a free, family-friendly event in Bethalto's Central Park.
-Stroll through Christmas themed cottages, enjoy live music, and see a live nativity scene on select evenings from 5 p.m. to 9 p.m.
-November 24 through December 16, 2018.
+Stroll through Christmas themed cottages, enjoy live music, and see a live nativity scene every Friday and Saturday evening beginning the day after Thanksgiving.

 Join residents and visitors in the St. Louis Hills neighborhood for the lighting of the Francis Park Christmas tree.
-The towering tree is located along Nottingham Avenue near Childress, and the event is from 7 p.m. to 9 p.m. on the Sunday after Thanksgiving.
-The holiday party will take place on December 2 and feature dinner, drinks, and community engagement for a standard price to cover costs and raise funds for community initiatives.
+The towering tree is located along Nottingham Avenue near Childress, and the event is from 7 p.m. to 11 p.m. on December 7, 2019.
+The holiday party features dinner, drinks, and community engagement for a standard price to cover costs and raise funds for community initiatives.

 The Metro East community of Lebanon, Illinois, hosts a free Christmas light display in Horner Park each year.
-This year from November 16 through December 31, colorful lights and hand-painted scenes will be used to create a Victorian style holiday show for the whole family.
+This year from November 22, 2019, through December 31, colorful lights and hand-painted scenes will be used to create a Victorian-style holiday show for the whole family.
 The drive-through display is open Sunday through Thursday from 5 p.m. to 9 p.m., and Friday and Saturday from 5 p.m. to 10 p.m.
 Admission is free, but donations are accepted.

 The Jewel Box in Forest Park is beautiful any time of the year but really shines during the holidays.
 During the Christmas season, the giant greenhouse is filled with red, pink, and white poinsettias in honor of the holidays.

-You can take in the display Monday through Friday from 9 a.m. to 4 p.m., Saturday from 9 a.m. to 11 a.m., and Sunday from 9 a.m. to 2 p.m., and admission is free Monday and Tuesday before noon.
+You can take in the display Monday through Friday from 9 a.m. to 4 p.m., Saturday from 9 a.m. to 11 a.m., and Sunday from 9 a.m. to 2 p.m.
+Admission is free Monday and Tuesday before noon, and only costs $1 during other open hours.
 The Jewel Box is located at the intersection of Wells and McKinley in Forest Park.

-Bring your camera and take free photos with Santa Claus at the historic train station in Kirkwood on December 6, 13, and 14, 2018.
+Bring your camera and take free photos with Santa Claus at the historic train station in Kirkwood on December 5, 12, and 13, 2019.

 Then, after you're done telling Santa your Christmas list, walk through downtown and see all the holiday decorations and lights that the rest of historic Kirkwood has to offer.